 Backpacking Africa: Everything You Need to Know

 Backpacking Africa is not the same as backpacking anywhere else in the world.
-You can saunter around Southeast Asia and South America all you like, but Africa is a different beast.
-In short, you won’t find the same comforts or tourist infrastructure and you won’t find many fellow backpackers in comparison.
-That said, I ended up working as a tour guide on the continent for many years and now regard backpacking Africa as the single-most rewarding travel experience I have ever had.
-When you are finished reading this article, make sure to check out my post about the best overland tour in Africa.
+You can travel with ease in Southeast Asia and South America, but Africa is a different beast.
+You just won’t find the same comforts or tourist infrastructure and you won’t find many fellow backpackers with whom to travel.
+This is why I ended up working as a tour guide in Africa and these overland tours were the most rewarding travel experiences I have ever had.

 Where Should You Go in Africa?

 There are so many different experiences, close wildlife encounters, iconic landscapes and memorable locals.
 They say that the warm heart of the continent is in Malawi.
-But honestly, backpacking Africa should show you that a warm heart is beating no matter what part you visit.
+However, backpacking Africa should show you that a warm heart is beating no matter what part you visit.
 But where to go in Africa?
-Here is a quick run down of some destinations I highly recommend you consider for a first trip to Africa:
+Let’s take a look at some destinations:

 Kenya – Home to Masai Mara Safari.
 Ideal starting point for any safari or overland tour in East Africa.

-Rwanda – The land of a thousand hills is best known for genocide in the 1990’s.
-A friendly country where you can also visit the Mountain Gorillas.
-FYI It is much cheaper to trek the same gorillas in nearby Uganda.
+Rwanda – The land of a thousand hills is probably best known for genocide in the 1990’s.
+Stunning landscapes, friendly locals and also somewhere you can visit the Mountain Gorillas.

-Malawi – Warm hearted locals, stunning resorts, and plenty of villages to explore.
-Horse riding, scuba diving and volunteering are also common.
-Malawi is a highlight on an epic Nairobi to Cape Town overland tour in Africa!
+Malawi – Warm hearted locals and plenty of villages to explore.
+Horse riding, scuba diving and volunteering are common.
+Malawi is often a highlight on the Nairobi to Cape Town overland tour!

 Zambia – Popular for volunteering and visiting Victoria Falls from Livingstone.
 South Luangwa is expensive to visit but included on some of the more affordable overland tours in Africa.

-Namibia – Incredible vistas.
+Namibia – Incredible desert vistas.
 Home to Etosha National Park, the Namib Desert and Fish River Canyon.
+Namibia is another unexpected highlight for first time visitors to Africa.

-South Africa – Game parks are mostly private reserves but Cape Town is a great place to start/finish an Africa overland tour.
+South Africa – Easy to travel but without the primitive experiences of East/West Africa.
+Cape Town is a great place to start/finish an Africa overland tour to Victoria Falls or Nairobi, Kenya.

 How to Get Around When Backpacking Africa?

-I need to be honest with you; getting around Africa is not ‘hard’ but also not easy.
+Getting around Africa is not ‘hard’ but also not easy.
 Bus journeys are long and cramped.
 You can forget customer service (LOL) and the roads are often bumpy.
 Am I trying to put you off?
-Nope, I want you to backpack Africa!
+Nope, I want you to go backpacking Africa but also want to make sure you actually enjoy the trip.

 Taking the local bus in Africa – I have never enjoyed long distances by local bus in Africa.
-The drivers are reckless, the buses are falling apart and the speed at which they move is ridiculous.
+The drivers are reckless, the buses are falling apart and the speed is unnerving.
 If you’re still up for it, they are cheap and this will certainly keep the budget down.
-However, call it an “adventure” as much as you want – eventually, it sucks and you will likely grow tired and frustrated trying to get around.

 Overland Tours in Africa – I worked as a leader for overland tours in Africa for many years.
-They are comfortable, safe, and the easiest way to meet other travellers.
-Keep in mind, I also travelled independently for 3 years in Africa and it was nowhere near as fun.
+They are comfortable, safe, and the easiest way to meet other travelers.
+Keep in mind, I also travelled independently for 3 years in Africa and these overland tours were always more interesting/fun.

 Typical Costs of Backpacking Africa